gruenerBogen/MediaWiki-Mode/README.md

 A simple Emacs major mode for editing Wikibook's MediaWiki.
 This is optimised for https://de.wikibooks.org/wiki/Mathe_f%C3%BCr_Nicht-Freaks

 # Installation
 Download `mediawiki-mode.el` and put it somewhere you recognise.
-Then put the following into your `.emacs`-file:
+Then insert the following into your `.emacs`-file:
 ```lisp
 (load-file "Path to mediawiki-mode.el")